-- when counseling a woman regarding mode of delivery. - Perinatal HIV-1 transmission is reduced by scheduled cesarean section among women with unknown HIV-1 RNA levels who are not receiving antiretroviral therapy or receiving ZDV for prophylaxis of perinatal transmission.
-Plasma HIV-1 RNA levels were not available in these studies to assess the potential benefit among women with low plasma HIV-1 RNA levels. - Women with HIV-1 RNA levels >1,000 copies/mL should be counseled regarding the benefit of scheduled cesarean delivery in reducing the risk of vertical transmission. - Data are insufficient to evaluate the potential benefit of cesarean section for neonates of antiretroviraltreated women with plasma HIV-1 RNA levels below 1,000-copies/mL.
-Given the low rate of transmission among this group, it is unlikely that scheduled cesarean section would confer additional benefit in reduction of transmission. - Management of women originally scheduled for cesarean delivery who present with ruptured membranes must be individualized based on duration of rupture, progress of labor, plasma HIV-1 RNA level, current antiretroviral therapy, and other clinical factors. - Women should be informed of the risks associated with cesarean delivery, and these risks to the woman should be balanced with potential benefits expected for the neonate. - Women should be counseled regarding the limitations of the current data.
+- Efforts to maximize the health of the pregnant woman, including the provision of highly active combination antiretroviral therapy, can be expected to correlate with both reduction in viral load and low rates of vertical transmission.
+At a minimum for the reduction of perinatal HIV-1 transmission, ZDV prophylaxis according to the PACTG 076 regimen is recommended unless the woman is intolerant of ZDV. - Plasma HIV-1 RNA levels should be monitored during pregnancy according to the guidelines for management of HIV-1 infected adults.
+The most recently determined viral load value should be used when counseling a woman regarding mode of delivery. - Perinatal HIV-1 transmission is reduced by scheduled cesarean delivery among women with unknown HIV-1 RNA levels who are not receiving antiretroviral therapy or are receiving only ZDV for prophylaxis of perinatal transmission.
+Plasma HIV-1 RNA levels were not available in these studies to assess the potential benefit among women with low plasma HIV-1 RNA levels. - Women with HIV-1 RNA levels > 1,000 copies/mL should be counseled regarding the potential benefit of scheduled cesarean delivery in reducing the risk of vertical transmission.
+The benefit among women on HAART is unproven. - Data are insufficient to evaluate the potential benefit of cesarean delivery for neonates of antiretroviral-treated women with plasma HIV-1 RNA levels below 1,000 copies/mL.
+Given the low rate of transmission among this group, it is unlikely that scheduled cesarean delivery would confer additional benefit in reduction of transmission. - Management of women originally scheduled for cesarean delivery who present with ruptured membranes or in labor must be individualized based on duration of rupture, progress of labor, plasma HIV-1 RNA level, current antiretroviral therapy, and other clinical factors.
+It is not clear that cesarean delivery after rupture or onset of labor provides benefit in reducing transmission. - Women should be informed of the risks associated with cesarean delivery; these risks to the woman should be balanced with potential benefits expected for the neonate.

+Women should be counseled regarding the limitations of the current data.
 The woman's autonomy to make an informed decision regarding route of delivery should be respected and honored.